By Stefanie Weisman

 I’ve been a top student for most of my life—high school valedictorian, highest GPA from Columbia University, master’s degree on a fellowship—to name a few.
 I’m proud of my academic accomplishments, but I’m even prouder of the obstacles I overcame to achieve them.

 Another intriguing find from my survey: most top students don’t have so-called tiger mothers.
-In fact, 75 percent of them said that their parents were supportive without being pushy, compared to 18 percent who reported feeling pressured by their family to get good grades.
+In fact, 75 percent of them said that their parents were supportive without being pushy.
+This is compared to 18 percent who reported feeling pressured by their family to get good grades.
 It seems that most high-achievers don’t need helicopter parents because their motivation comes from within.
-And when asked to describe their most important study technique, a remarkable number of top students expressed a similar, surprisingly simple strategy: start early and space it out.
+And when asked to describe their most important study technique, a remarkable number of top students expressed a similar, surprisingly simple strategy.
+Start early and space it out.

 Am I saying that anyone can become a top student?
 I wouldn’t go that far, but academic success is based far more on effort and perseverance, and much less on talent and smarts, than most people think.
 So if your teenager lacks some raw ability, they can overcome many weaknesses with lots of determination and hard work.